 Sponsors typically request both periodic financial and progress reports.
-The schedule for completing and format requested should be outlined in the sponsor's notice of award.
-The Office of Research is responsible for completing financial reports, while the Principal Investigator is responsible for the progress reports.
+The deadline and format requested should be outlined in the sponsor's notice of award.
+Research Accounting Services is responsible for completing financial reports, while the Principal Investigator is responsible for the progress reports.

 The Principal Investigator is responsible for submitting interim/final progress reports to the sponsor within the specified time frame and format indicated by the sponsor in the award document.
 The format of progress reports is usually determined by the sponsor.
 If a sponsor does not indicate a format, the Principal Investigator is advised to use a standard format that addresses the following project management concerns: